 The Internet makes digital publishing possible in new and exciting ways.
 It is rapidly changing how information is produced, distributed, peer-reviewed, and constructively criticized.
 The changes affect how faculty conduct literature reviews or share scholarly findings, how students do research, and how information may be used for classroom teaching.

 Faculty participate in the system of scholarly communication as authors, editors, readers and reviewers.
 They are stakeholders in the current system that is now undergoing widespread and systematic changes.
 These changes will affect how faculty members at Macalester publish their research findings.

 Scholarly Communication Changes at Macalester

 The Library at Macalester actively promotes a scholarly communication model that relies on harnessing the power of the Internet coupled with open access distribution of scholarly work.
-This web site, which is intended to help the community stay informed and to create change on a local level, is maintained by the Library with the cooperation of the Macalester Scholarly Publishing Committee.
+This web site is intended to help the community stay informed and to create change on a local level.
 The site provides information on developments in the areas of: